openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

-To ensure minimum disclosure and prevent Verifiers from obtaining claims unnecessary for the transaction at hand, when issuing Credentials that are intended to be created once and then used a number of times by the End-User, the Credential Issuers and the Wallets SHOULD implement Credential formats that support selective disclosure, or consider issuing a separate Credential for each user claim.
+To ensure minimum disclosure and prevent Verifiers from obtaining claims unnecessary for the transaction at hand, when issuing Credentials that are intended to be created once and then used a number of times by the End-User, the Credential Issuers and the Wallets SHOULD implement Credential Formats that support selective disclosure, or consider issuing a separate Credential for each user claim.

 ## Storage of the Credentials